GeForceLegend/PLAYERUNKNOW-S-MEGA-WALLS/README.md

 # PLAYERUNKNOW-S-MEGA-WALLS
-A resourcepack for Minecraft(Best in MEGA WALLS) by GeForceLegend The branch "master" is empty.
+A resourcepack for Minecraft(Best in MEGA WALLS) by GeForceLegend.
+The branch "master" is empty.
 Please choose other branches.